If you love a low-effort crusty bread, you won't find anything better than a no knead dutch oven bread!

 Instead of kneading, a no-knead bread relies on time to develop gluten, strength, and flavor in the dough.
 And thanks to the hot and steamy environment inside a pre-heated Dutch oven, it bakes up with a crunchy, floury crust!

-This is the base bread recipe I riffed on when making my popular no-knead cheddar jalapeno bread and crusty rosemary parmesan bread recipes!
-This base recipe is lower hydration to make it easier to shape and handle for beginners.
-I also have a mini small batch crusty bread version that uses just one cup of flour if you prefer a smaller loaf.
+This base recipe is moderately low hydration to make it easier to shape and handle for beginners.
+I also have a mini small batch crusty bread version of this recipe that uses just one cup of flour if you prefer a smaller loaf.

 And just like in my overnight focaccia bread, this long resting period is a great hands-off way to develop strength and flavor in your dough quite literally in your sleep.